-When you see a family group of meerkats standing together, they may simply be enjoying the warmth of the sun.
+When you see a family group of meerkats standing together, they may enjoy the sun’s warmth.

 Defending Their Territories

 Meerkats may be small animals, but they can be very fierce.
 This is especially true when it comes to defending their territories.
-Meerkats have scent glands underneath their tails, which they use in marking their territory.
+Meerkats have scent glands underneath their tails, which they use to mark their territory.

 There are often disputes among different meerkat clans because of territory.
-Different clans of meerkats territories tend to overlap.
+Other families of meerkats’ domains tend to overlap.

-As a way to scare away intruders, all members of a particular clan stand on their hind legs.
-This is a posture that signals to the intruders that they are dominant in that territory.
+To scare away intruders, all members of a particular clan stand on their hind legs.
+This posture signals to the intruders that they are dominant in that territory.

 Scaring Away Predators

 On other occasions, meerkats may be seen standing up in a group to scare off a predator.
-Being a small animal, the meerkat knows it cannot face a potential enemy on its own.
+Being a small animal, the meerkat knows it cannot face a potential enemy alone.
 For this reason, they work in groups to chase away predators.

-To appear larger and dominant, all of the group members will stand on their back feet.
-A meerkat clan is capable of intimidating larger carnivores such as snakes and large birds.
+All group members will stand on their back feet to appear larger and dominant.
+A meerkat clan can intimidate larger carnivores such as snakes and large birds.

 When do Meerkats First Stand on Their Back Legs?

 Standing up on their back feet is an adaptation for the meerkat to survive in their habitats.
-Baby meerkats, also known as pups, grow rapidly after birth.
+Baby meerkats, also known as pups, increase after birth.

 At four weeks old, they are already venturing outside the den.
 Meerkats are family-oriented and share the duty of raising the young pups.
 The adult meerkats in the family teach the young everything, including how to stand on their two back legs.